ansys/pyensight/doc/source/calc_functions.rst

 results in a "smoother" mesh representation.
 The function computes new node locations resulting from a "normalization" of the mesh elements.

-The result of this function tends to be a mesh with equal sized elements.
+The result of this function tends to be a mesh with equal-sized elements.
 The algorithm applies a form of convolution to the mesh edges repeatedly (number of passes) using a weighting factor to control how much change in position is allowed in each pass.
 In most cases, the weight is supplied